CBSDigital/Hiero-Wiretap/README.md

 ## Future Development
 Due to other priorities, CBS Digital has ceased development on Hiero<>Wiretap.
 Autodesk has since improved their documentation on Open Clip files and introduced new Python hooks with the advent of Shotgun/Flame integration.
 These technologies provide other avenues for accessing conformed shots in Flame.
 Regardless, the visual effects community may find aspects of this project useful.
 If so, we hope that those parties will share their findings.

-## Legal Information
-HIERO is a registered trademark of The Foundry Visionmongers, Ltd.
-Wiretap is a registered trademark of Autodesk, Inc.

-CBS Digital has developed this tool independently of The Foundry and Autodesk and released the source code under a permissive license.
-The software is provided as-is with no warranty of any kind.
-See the license file for more details.